Tony-Ivanova/SoftUni/JS Courses/04.01. HTML & CSS/README.md

 # HTML & CSS

 The purpose of the course is to provide the students with basic knowledge regarding HTML5 and CSS3.
 The main topics revolve around HTML tags, paragraphs, lists, tables, forms, controls, and tags for semantic HTML.
-Another topic discussed are the basic CSS selectors and styling, the work with classes, rules for positioning and layout in CSS.
+Other topics discussed are the basic CSS selectors and styling, the work with classes, and rules for positioning and layout in CSS.
 The focus is on practical exercises with HTML and CS.

 ## Subjects
 [01.
 Introduction to HTML Resources](https://github.com/Tony-Ivanova/SoftUni/tree/main/JS%20Courses/04.01.%20HTML%20%26%20CSS/01.%20Introduction%20to%20HTML%20Resources)